koo5/new_shit/README.md

 For now: By contributing to lemon, you agree to granting me nonexclusive rights to use your contribution (with attribution) within lemon, in any way, including relicensing and reselling.
 Also, the patent claim protection clauses like in http://www.gnu.org/licenses/agpl-3.0.html apply.;)

+pondering
+===
+how to best divide the frontend and backend: make a grab_tags() function that makes a first pass and repeatedly calls tags() for all ElementTags, and produces a list of tags.
+If this is a meaningless performance hit, we can rewrite tags() to do this directly, but id rather wait and see if there isnt some value in the separation. the client and server can either be both the same language and we could use some way of just proxying the python objects, this has the advantage that we might be able to more easily play with rendering fun stuff in the frontend (VPython) or we go full separation/serialization.
+Shrug.

+* try changing the input handling to make Parser simple (and working) (left_keypress, right_keypress, middle_keypress)
+* emit python or picolisp?
+* exploding nodes
+* finish the curses interface (keyboard input handling)